-Item Requirement Proposal Comment Land Use Table 1 - Zoning Use is not Notice of Permissibility Table Animal permitted unless proposal provided Husbandry - the local to agencies and Intensive - 'D' use government has local community in in the Rural zone. exercised its accordance with

-Setbacks Table 2 - Site & Development Requirements Table Minimum front setback: 25m Minimum side & rear setback: 255m to the clause 64 and LPP20 (refer 'consultation' section).
-Compliant Earthworks Clause 4.11 Any cut or fill that alters the natural ground level by more than 0.5m may be approved at the discretion of the local government.
+Item Requirement Proposal Comment Land Use Table 1 - Zoning Use is not Notice of Permissibility Table Animal permitted unless proposal provided Husbandry - the local to agencies and Intensive - 'D' use government has local community in in the Rural zone. exercised its accordance with discretion by granting development approval.
+LPP20 also applies. clause 64 and LPP20 (refer 'consultation' section).
+Table 2 - Site & Development Requirements Table Minimum front setback: 25m Minimum side & rear setback: 20m The buildings closest to the boundary are in 'Farm Module 4' which is setback 255m to the nearest boundary.
+Compliant Clause 4.11 Any cut or fill that alters the natural ground level by more than 0.5m may be approved at the discretion of the local government.
 The application is proposing the following earthworks: Farm Module 1 - Cut up to 2.85m below NGL & Fill up to 4.15m above NGL; Farm Module 2 - Cut up to 1.05m below NGL & Fill up to 2.95m above NGL; Farm Module 3 - Cut up to 2.7m below NGL & Fill up to 3.3m above NGL.
 Farm Module 4 - Cut up to 4.8m below NGL & Fill up to 6.2m above NGL.
-All earthwork areas will be screened from view from view from view by existing undulating topography and proposed vegetation buffers around each farm module.
-Car Parking Table 3 - Car Parking Guidelines - determined at Informal car parking area to be provided for The development does not generate a demand for conventional car

-the discretion of module.
-Car parking.
-Car

-the local parking bays will parking can be

-government. not be line accommodated

-marked. within the site.

-Traffic Entrances Clause 4.14.3 No further Existing vehicles

-Vehicles required upgrades to the access onto

-to enter & leave existing site Northam-York

-the site in a access is required Road provides

-forward by Main Roads ingress and egress

-direction.
-WA. in a forward

-direction.
+All earthwork areas will be screened from view from view by existing undulating topography and proposed vegetation buffers around each farm module.
+Table 3 - Car Parking Guidelines - determined at - Development Requirements Table Minimum front setback: 25m Minimum side & rear setback: 20m Clause 4.11 Any cut or fill that alters the natural ground level by more than 0.5m may be approved at the discretion of the local government. granting development approval.
+LPP20Table 2 - Site & Development Requirements TableThe buildings closest to the boundary are in 'Farm Module 4' which is setback: 255m to the nearest boundary.Clause 4.11 Any cut or fill that alters the natural ground level by more than 0.5m mayThe application is proposing the following earthworks:Clause 4.11 Any cut or fill that alters the natural ground level by more than 0.5m mayThe application is proposing the following earthworks:Farm Module 1 - Cut up to 2.85m below NGL & Fill up to 4.15m above NGL;Farm Module 1 - Cut up to 2.85m below NGL & Fill up to 2.95m above NGL;Farm Module 2 - Cut up to 1.05m below NGL & Fill up to 2.7m below NGL & Fill up to 3.3m above NGL.Farm Module 3 - Cut up to 4.8m below NGL & Fill up to 3.3m above NGL.Table 3 - Car Parking GuidelinesFarm and car parking area to be provided for the discretion of the local government. parking bays will parking.
+Car parking can be accommodated within the site.
+Traffic Entrances No further upgrades to the existing site access is required Existing vehicles access onto Northam-York